Monasteries in Spain: Monastery of El Palancar

 Founded by San Pedro de Alcantara Acim Pedroso (Cáceres (province)) in 1557, this was considered the world's smallest religious house.
 Subsequently extended, it retained the original area under the name of the convent.
 In a tiny space, were built several structures a chapel for the offices large enough to fit only the officiant and an acolyte, to which is attached the founder's cell, which describes Santa Teresa de Jesús this way:

 It seems they were forty years, he told me he had slept one hour and a half between night and day, and it was the greatest work of penance that had in the early to beat the dream and it was always or kneeling or standing.
 I was sitting and sleeping head leaning against a maderillo he had driven into the wall.
 Lying, even if I wanted, I could not because his cell as we know, was not longer than four feet and a half.

 Monastery of El Escorial

 Designed to be not only a monastery but a royal residence and as a pantheon of kings of the houses of Austria and Bourbon.
-It is a monastery known and admired worldwide.
-Herrera architecture was revolutionary in Spanish art, and El Escorial retains great treasures and its library and art gallery spaces are considered to hold very rich and valuable collections.
+Herrera architecture was revolutionary in Spanish art, and El Escorial retains artifacts, and its library and art gallery spaces are considered to hold rich and valuable collections.